Lee Hodson

-Hodson is a defender, and plays primarily as a right-back, but has had spells at left back and as a wingback during his career.
+Hodson is a defender, and plays primarily as a right-back, but has had spells at left back, wingback and central midfield during his career.
 He made his first team debut for Watford in May 2009 against Derby County, before playing in the majority of Watford's games in the 2009–10 season, during which he earned a three-year professional contract.

 Hodson was born in England and was eligible to play for Northern Ireland through his grandmother.
 He has represented the latter country at youth, under-19 and under-21 levels, and in November 2010 was called up to the senior Northern Ireland team for the first time.

 Early life

 Hodson was born in Hertfordshire, and grew up in Borehamwood, near Watford.
 He was involved with "Borehamwood 2000", a football scheme run by Boreham Wood, before joining Watford's youth system.
 Hodson progressed through the academy, playing 26 times for the under-18 side in 2007–08 despite still being a schoolboy.
 He also started nine times for the club's reserve team.
 Hodson signed for the club as an academy scholar in June 2008, and continued to play for the club's reserve and under-18 teams in the 2008–09 season.